-Take an active, flexible approach to helping your child become symptom-free.
-Parents may struggle at times to establish control of their child's asthma, or may be unsure whether or not they are doing a good enough job.
+If your child has asthma, it's important to take an active, flexible approach to reducing asthma symptoms.
+Many parents struggle at times to establish control of their child's asthma, or may be unsure whether or not they are doing a good enough job.
 That's understandable.
 "Asthma is a diverse, changing condition.
-It's like trying to hit a moving target," says Bernard S. Zeffren, M.D., presidentelect of the Florida Allergy, Asthma & Immunology Society.
+It's like trying to hit a moving target," says Bernard S. Zeffren, M.D., of the Florida Allergy, Asthma & Immunology Society.

 "The goal is for your child to have zero symptoms, and that's possible for a significant number of kids," explains Paul V. Williams, M.D., a clinical professor of pediatrics at the University of Washington School of Medicine and a doctor with the Northwest Asthma & Allergy Center in Seattle.
 To that end, there are two basic types of asthma medicine: those that quell symptoms quickly and those used for long-term control.